CALABARZON Travel Guide: Where to go When You Visit the Five Provinces

 The province of Laguna is most known for being the birthplace of Rizal, but other than that, the place is endowed with several bodies of nature, eco-tourism spots, and health and wellness establishments.

 EK is an old favorite, and even if it’s not as popular as before, this theme park makes everyone happy with its numerous rides like Up, Up, and Away which looks like you’re riding a hot air balloon; Xtreme Paintball Philippines and Rio Grande Rapids.
 The amusement park also has shopping facilities, dining stalls, shows, and entertainment venues.

 The town of Paete is mainly visited because of its woodwork, but more than that, you can embark on gastronomic adventures by trying their local puto bumbong.
 There’s an old church in Paete with the same name that maintained its glory through the years.

-Batangas is known for many things like its beaches, Kapeng Barako, Tablea, balisong, and many more.
+Batangas is known for its beaches, Kapeng Barako, Tablea, balisong, and many more.
 Verde Island Passage can also be found in Batangas.
 This is the center of the world’s marine biodiversity.

 Anilao Diving Sites